Azure/azure-powershell/src/RedisCache/RedisCache/help/Remove-AzRedisPrivateEndpointConnection.md

 # Remove-AzRedisPrivateEndpointConnection

 ## SYNOPSIS
-Remove a Private Endpoint Connection from a Redis Cache.
+Remove a private endpoint connection from Azure Cache for Redis.

 ## SYNTAX